cvetaevvitaliy/sdk-nrf/include/dfu/dfu_target.rst

 This function can identify all supported firmware upgrade types.
 The result of this call can then be given as input to the :c:func:`dfu_target_init` function.

 .. note::
-   After starting a DFU procedure for a given target, you cannot initialize a new DFU procedure with a different firmware file for the same target, until the DFU procedure has completed successfully or the device has been restarted.
+   After starting a DFU procedure for a given target, you cannot initialize a new DFU procedure with a different firmware file for the same target until the DFU procedure has completed successfully or the device has been restarted.

 Supported DFU targets